inventaire/inventaire/docs/entities_host_specific/wikidata_oauth_dev_setup.md

-# How to setup a development OAuth setup for Wikidata
+# How to set up a development OAuth setup for Wikidata

 ## Purpose